-We set a goal of reaching a 10 percent improvement in our energy efficiency over our 2010 baseline by 2020.
+In 2010, we set a 2020 goal to achieve a 10 percent improvement in our energy efficiency over our baseline.
 This goal pushed our employees to look for ways to reduce energy usage, and we achieved our target in 2012.
-Despite minor setbacks in 2014 due to supply chain adjustments and changes in product mix, Southwire set an aggressive new goal in 2016 with a corresponding new energy and greenhouse gas (GHG) emissions reduction target.
+Despite minor setbacks due to supply chain adjustments and changes in product mix, Southwire set an aggressive new goal in 2016 with a corresponding new energy and greenhouse gas (GHG) emissions reduction target.
 We will begin reporting our progress toward our new goals in our 2017 Sustainability Report.

-Management of our energy use begins with our individual plants, and our environmental director manages our energy performance data.
-These units report to our divisional leadership, which in turn reports to our executive vice president of international and operational development.
+Management of our energy use begins with our individual plants, and our EHS department manages our energy performance data.
+These units report to our divisional leadership, who in turn report to our executive vice president of international and operational development.

 Southwire first issued its EHS Policies and Principles document in 1994.
 Since then, we updated the document as needed, in recognition that new issues arise over time.
 In this document, we state our commitment to “maximize the energy efficiency of our existing operations and save energy to the greatest feasible extent.”

-We are working to further improve our energy management by engaging with outside firms to help identify additional energy-saving opportunities across our top energy-consuming facilities.
+We are working to further improve our energy management by engaging with an outside firm to help identify additional energy-saving opportunities across our top energy-consuming facilities.
 Presently, each manufacturing plant manages its energy consumption on an individual basis, making it difficult to achieve a standardized approach and quantify the impact of each facility’s separate actions.
-With our new approach, we review consumption versus production and complete energy audits at select locations to identify potential savings opportunities for energy use, dollars and CO2 emissions.

-In the fall of 2015, our top leaders in operations met to draw up a five-year strategic plan to increase capacity and productivity and reduce costs, energy and scrap.
-From this summit sprang an energy reduction team; though still in early stages, this team includes our environmental director, engineering director and three plant managers.
+In the fall of 2015, our top operations leaders met to draw up a five-year strategic plan to increase capacity and productivity and reduce costs, energy and scrap.
+From this summit sprang an energy reduction team consisting of our environmental director, engineering director and three plant managers.
 In 2016, this team evaluated several energy consulting firms, including three pilot projects, to identify a potential partner to aid in our energy assessments.
 Over time, this group aims to improve energy efficiency through a combination of capital investment and updated operational practices.

 Accountability and Communication

-Divisional leadership attends monthly updates on Southwire’s energy usage; our board receives a quarterly update on energy usage.
+Our board receives a quarterly update on energy usage.
 Divisional, plant and environmental staff receive summarized company-wide and individual plant energy performance data on a periodic basis.
-We also keep employees up to date by posting monthly infographics on our progress on Southwire News Network.
+We also keep employees up to date by posting monthly infographics on our progress on our internal Southwire News Network.